 -place the previously removed CDs on the mouth of the roll

--Now you some space in between to hide your object(s)
+-Now you have some space in between to hide your object(s)

--Make sure that the CD on the bottom and top of the small 'chamber' is not damaged, or use dead CDs for that instead
+-Make sure that the CD on the bottom and top of the small 'chamber' are not damaged, or use dead CDs for that instead just to be safe.

 Step 7: Hide Bigger Items in a CPU Tower